 Also, he doesn’t not talk to other kids because he is too cool.
 He is just a tiny bit reserved, and no one talked to him first.
 He kind of ended up here because it was awkward to talk after no one talked for a while.
 He has also been in class groupings with a lot of kids that aren’t rule followers, and he is a rule follower.
 He hasn’t been interested in being part of their social activities.

-He is an enigma to them.
+He is an enigma to his peers.
 How can a tall, athletic, good-looking 8th grade guy not hang out with the popular kids, or anyone for that matter, and just not care?
 Shouldn’t he be trying to impress them all?

-His peers imagine he is doing something tough and cooler than everyone else.
-He is lost in a world of dragons and swords slightly oblivious to his classmates.
+His classmates imagine he is doing something tough and cooler than everyone else.
+He is lost in a world of dragons and swords slightly oblivious to those around him.

 He is awesome and amazingly cool.
 They just don’t know why.
 They think they know, and they kind of do, but they are missing it.